soroosh-chabi/malvo/README.md

 # What are the dependencies?

 You need to have OpenVPN3 Linux installed on your system.
 Check the [official guide](https://community.openvpn.net/openvpn/wiki/OpenVPN3Linux) for details.
 This tool uses [oathtool](https://www.nongnu.org/oath-toolkit/) for TOTP generation.
 On debian, you can get that through the `oathtool` package.
 Python is needed to run the tool.
-I've tested it on Python 3.11.
-The requests Python package needs to be installed.
+You also need the `python3-cryptography` Debian package or the equivalent PyPI package.
+I've tested it on Python 3.13.

 # How is it run?